-The bill establishes a tax credit program for owners of "resilient buildings," which are defined as those meeting specific Leadership in Energy and Environmental Design (LEED) certifications.
-Owners can apply for a tax credit against their tax liability, limited to one claim per building, with applications due by March 1 of the year following certification.
-The tax credit amount varies based on the LEED certification level, and provisions are included for carrying forward unused credits and transferring them under certain conditions.
-Additionally, building owners are required to report their energy use annually during the credit period.
+The bill establishes a new tax credit program for owners of "resilient buildings," which are defined as those meeting specific Leadership in Energy and Environmental Design (LEED) certifications.
+Owners can apply for a tax credit against their tax liability, limited to one claim per building, with applications due by March 1 of the year following LEED certification.
+The Department of Business and Professional Regulation is authorized to accept applications electronically and will rescind eligibility if the owner fails to provide necessary energy use information.
+The tax credit amounts vary based on LEED certification levels, and provisions are included for carrying forward unused credits and transferring them under certain conditions.

 H 143 c1: 220.02, 220.13